 Had Google been compliant from the outset, it would surely have assuaged regulators and established a leading and enduring position in the Chinese market.
 But it acted, perhaps imperfectly, on a vision and set of values that meant more than achieving success in the world’s largest market.
 Did it do enough to live out its vision and values?
 One could argue not.
 But the fact that these concepts animated internal debates and decisions is itself a nod to their power.

 Leaders who are effective storytellers help bring vision to life.
 But vision becomes real when tough, painful and even costly decisions are made to advance it.
 Employees will take note.
 They will see leaders who do what they say, and say what they mean.
 Posters and speeches are important, but employees will be way more inspired and motivated by tough decisions and actions taken on behalf of a virtuous vision.

 Over the years, Southwest Airlines’ vision to be the most loved airline in the world has guided a broad array of strategic decisions — in hiring, staffing, training and workplace culture.
 So too with Tesla’s commitment to sustainable energy.
 No company in the world has worked harder to perfect the car battery than Tesla.
 Many didn’t understand Tesla’s acquisition of SolarCity, but it’s perfectly consistent with the company’s vision.

-Strategy is expressed first in terms of strategic imperatives: the two to five critical outcomes required to achieve the bounded purpose.
+Strategy is expressed first in terms of strategic imperatives: the two to five most critical outcomes required to achieve the bounded purpose.
 In every planning cycle, decisions are made to invest time, money and effort on these.
 They are hard evidence of the degree of commitment leaders have to the vision.
 If the vision is real, strategic imperatives will show it.

 - Pirsig, Robert M., 1974, Zen and the Art of Motorcycle Maintenance: An Inquiry Into Values.
 New York: William & Morrow Co.